Relative p-adic Hodge theory: Foundations: Perfectoid spaces

-\begin{remark} By Lemma~\ref{L:local invariants}, there exist nonzero homogeneous elements $f_1, f_2 \in P_{L,+}$ which generate the unit ideal in $\tilde{\calR}_L$, and hence also in $\tilde{\calR}_R$.
-This has the following further consequences. \begin{enumerate} \item[(a)] For any positive integers $m,n$ such that $f_1^m$ and $f_2^n$ have the same degree $d$, if we write $P_{(d)} = \oplus_{h=0}^\infty P_{hd}$, then the scheme $\Proj(P/(f_1^m))$ is isomorphic to $\Spec (P_{(d)}[f_2^{-n}]_0/(f_1^m f_2^{-n}))$, and hence is affine. \item[(b)] By Lemma~\ref{L:ideal-trivial}, $\Proj(P)$ is covered by the two open affine subsets $D_+(f_1), D_+(f_2)$.
-Since $\Proj(P)$ is separated, we may use \v{C}ech cohomology for this covering to compute sheaf cohomology for quasicoherent sheaves \cite[Proposition~1.4.1]{ega3-1}, so the cohomology of any quasicoherent sheaf on $\Proj(P)$ vanishes in degree greater than 1. \end{enumerate} See Remark~\ref{R:flat covering} for a related observation. \end{remark}
+and hence is affine. \item[(b)] By Lemma~\ref{L:ideal-trivial}, $\Proj(P_R)$ is covered by the two open affine subsets $D_+(f_1), D_+(f_2)$.
+Since $\Proj(P_R)$ is separated, we may use \v{C}ech cohomology for this covering to compute sheaf cohomology for quasicoherent sheaves \cite[Proposition~1.4.1]{ega3-1}, so the cohomology of any quasicoherent sheaf on $\Proj(P_R)$ vanishes in degree greater than 1. \end{enumerate} See Remark~\ref{R:flat covering} for a related observation. \end{remark}

+The morphism $\FFC_R \to \Proj(P_R)$ leads to a GAGA-style extension of Theorem~\ref{T:vector bundles}. \begin{theorem} Pullback along the morphism $\FFC_R \to \Proj(P_R)$ of locally ringed spaces defines an equivalence of categories between vector bundles on $\Proj(P_R)$ and on $\FFC_R$.
+Consequently, by Theorem~\ref{T:vector bundles}, the latter is equivalent to the category of $\varphi^a$-modules over $\tilde{\calR}_{R}$ (which is independent of $R^+$). \end{theorem} \begin{proof} By Theorem~\ref{T:adic vector bundle}, pulling back along the functor $U_R \to \FFC_R$ defines an equivalence of categories between vector bundles on $\FFC_R$ and $\varphi$-bundles on $\tilde{\calR}_{R}$.
+Since the latter category is equivalent to the category of vector bundles on $\Proj(P_R)$ by Theorem~\ref{T:vector bundles}, we deduce the desired result. \end{proof}

+This result immediately globalizes as follows. \begin{theorem} The category of vector bundles on $\FFC_X$ is functorially equivalent to the category of $\varphi^a$-modules over $\tilde{\calR}_X$. \end{theorem} \begin{cor} For $n \in \ZZ$, we have